denten-books/plain-text/3-format.md

 <!-- Readers are doing what textual critics do, that is discrard the stuff
 they don't think is meaningful and extract content, which consitutes the stuff they care about.
 And that is the text in some sense. -->

+These examples illustrate that unlike print, the electronic book is not a single format, but many.
+Software, governed by specific socio-economic exigencies, determines the affordances of reading, taking notes, sharing, and storing books on each platform.
+Thus a book available in North America, might be be available on other continents, or it could be available elsewhere in a redacted form, its content tailored to the reader's geography dynamically.
+In case of the aforementioned platforms we observe an attempt to supplant the affordances of the book with a range of other, competing affordances particular to their proprietary document formats, not compatible with one another.
+Furthermore, the potentialities of electronic reading change dynamically, with each software update.
+Where print evolved by centuries, digital text changes on a monthly, if not daily, basis.
+A careful book history of electronic formats would reconstruct the meaning of the book in much shorter evolutionally stages to keep pace with the medium's rapid development.

 I am however also interested in a more systematic wholesale exposition of electronic document structure.
 Reading for format involves the deconstruction,